Learn more about our recommended metals including platinum and 18ct gold with our comprehensive guide.

 Gold can be coloured in different styles depending on the composition of the alloy.

 White gold is commonly compared to platinum as both offer a similar colour and shine.
-18ct white gold comprises of 75% gold and 25% white metals such as silver, nickel or palladium which is commonly plated with rhodium.18ct Rose Gold
+18ct white gold comprises of 75% gold and 25% white metals such as silver, nickel or palladium which is commonly plated with rhodium.

-Rose gold is made with a similar process to white gold, but much more copper material is added to give rose gold it's signature rose colour.18ct Yellow Gold
+Rose gold is made with a similar process to white gold, but much more copper material is added to give rose gold it's signature rose colour.

 Keeping as close as possible to the natural colour, yellow gold contains the same 75% purity as other colours, however emphasis is placed on only adding metals which do not interfere with it's natural hue.